-Possible Outcome Pilot Industry Initiatives Non-Pilot Industry Initiatives The Industry Initiative was successfully delivered and achieved the outcomes specified in the notification.
-We will confirm this to the supplier as part of the end-of-year reporting process.
-If the supplier wants to continue the activity in future scheme years, it will be assessed against the usual rules with regards to value for money and targeting.
-We will confirm this to the supplier as part of the end-of-year reporting process.
-The value for money or targeting did not deliver to the extent outlined in the notification.
-If a supplier can give evidence that they attempted to meet the criteria, and followed the processes outlined in its approved notification, we will accept the Industry Initiative as compliant for that scheme year and count all of the spending on this initiative towards the supplier's noncore obligation.
+Possible Outcome Pilot Industry Initiatives Non-Pilot Industry Initiatives The value for money or targeting did not deliver to the extent outlined in the notification.
+If a supplier can give evidence that they attempted to meet the criteria, and followed the processes outlined in its approved notification, we will accept the Industry Initiative as compliant for that scheme year and count all of the spending on this initiative towards the supplier's non-core obligation.
 If a supplier intends to continue the activity in future scheme years, we expect it to make amendments to address any shortfalls.
 In this case the activity would be subject to our usual scrutiny and would no longer benefit from the more flexible pilot initiative approach.
 We will count all of the spending on this initiative towards the supplier's non-core obligation.
 The Industry Initiative was not successful for any other reason.
 We will not count all or part of the spending on this initiative towards the supplier's non-core obligation.
 We will not count all or part of the spending on this initiative towards the supplier's non-core obligation.

-- 7.47.
-Approval can be requested and given for activities spanning multiple scheme years, up to the end of existing legislation. - 7.48.
+- 7.55.
 Joint Industry Initiatives, undertaken by one or more compulsory suppliers, are permitted under the WHD scheme.
-In this case, we will accept a single notification document on behalf of multiple suppliers, if each supplier confirms they are

-- supporting the initiative and the level of funding they will provide through an accompanying cover letter. - 7.49.
+In this case, we will accept a single notification document on behalf of multiple suppliers, if each supplier confirms they are supporting the initiative and the level of funding they will provide through an accompanying cover letter. - 7.56.
 A supplier should inform us of any funding provided to Specified Activities, so that we can monitor spending on its non-core obligation.